PowerUpStudios/ChartsPGPT/README.md

-# Google Charts for PowerGPT
+# Charts for PowerGPT
-Integrate Google Charts into ChatGPT using PowerGPT easly.<br/>
+Integrate Beautiful Charts into ChatGPT using PowerGPT easly.<br/>
 <br/><br/><br/>
-Use ChatGPT and Google Charts to execute scripts, mathematical equations and normal values and represent them in a chart.
+Use ChatGPT and qiuckchart.io's API to execute scripts, mathematical equations and normal values and represent them in a chart.